 Entry standards for medical schools are tough and students will be expected to pass interviews which cover topics such as personal motivation, previous work and personal interests.
 A number of medical schools will expect completion of the clinical aptitude test, UCAT.

-If you want to learn more about medicine courses in the UK, arrange a free consultation in London or Manchester today.
+If you want to study Medicine in the UK, arrange a free consultation with SI-UK London today.

 |2||University of Aberdeen||Aberdeen, Scotland|